Healthy Active Learning

 jason.avery@sporttaranaki.org.nz

 Jason has been involved in the Taranaki education sector for the past 20 years, including roles as Associate Principal at Devon Intermediate and Deputy Principal at Mangorei School.
-He has also worked in the professional and community rugby environments in England and Taranaki.
+He has also worked in professional and community rugby environments in England and Taranaki.
 He is excited to be part of this kaupapa combining his passions for education and hauora.

 Health Development Advisor